lammps/lammps/doc/src/fix_wall_flow.rst

 Flow boundary conditions should not be used with rigid bodies such as those defined by a "fix rigid" command.

+This fix can only be used with periodic boundary conditions along the flow axis.
+The size of the box in this direction must not change.
+Also, the fix is designed to work only in an orthogonal simulation box.

 Related commands
 """"""""""""""""